yuriyonamine/Learn_Clojure/README.md

 ##Summary
 * **It is immutable (Once the variable is defined, you can't change the state)**
 * nil -> same as null(Java)
 * **Methods always has a return.
-If there is no return defined in your method, when invoking it, it will return nil**
+If there is no return defined in your method when you invoke it, it will return nil**
-* **Everytime you edit .clj files, you will need to reload it in order to changes to be seen.
+* **Everytime you edit .clj files, you will need to reload it in order to see the changes.
 You can simply stop and start the application again or use the following command: (require '[yourFile.core] :reload)
 * **Functions must to be between parentheses**

 * **Calling a sum function.
-First is the operator or the function name followed by parameters (in this case, 2)**
+At the beginning is the operator or the function name followed by parameters (in this case, 2)**
     ```clojure
     (+ n1 n2)
     ```